eddyxwong/COMP9447/README.md

 ### Prerequisites

-The file [requirements.txt](requirements.txt) contains a updated list of dependencies used in this project.
+The file [requirements.txt](requirements.txt) contains a updated list of dependencies used in this project that can be installed using pip.
 This project was developed and tested on Python3 3.8.10 64-bit.

+This project also uses existing CLI tooling for the feature to convert a json IAM policy to a Terraform template.
+Installation instructions can be found [here](https://github.com/flosell/iam-policy-json-to-terraform#installation).
+The 1.8.0 release is the version used in this project.

 ### Installation